- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 If you face allegations of 2nd degree criminal sexual conduct, it is important to learn about the charge and what may happen if you are convicted.
 In the state of Michigan, there are over 1,000 2nd degree criminal sexual conduct offenses reported annually.

 Unfortunately, there are cases filed against innocent people accused by a vindictive spouse or partner or someone just looking for money.
-Regardless of your situation, if you are facing criminal sexual conduct charges, you need to hire a criminal defense lawyer right away.
+Regardless of your situation, if you are facing criminal sexual conduct charges, you need to hire a sex crimes lawyer right away.

 CSC 2nd Degree Michigan